-Every school district in Texas is required to have a homeless liaison who is responsible for coordinating efforts to assist and support homeless students.
-The Texas Homeless Education Office (THEO) maintains a current directory of these liaisons: http://www.theotx.org/liaison-directory/.
-THEO also maintains a toll-free hotline: (1-800-446- 3142).
+Every school district in Texas is required to have a homeless liaison that is responsible for coordinating efforts to assist and support homeless/displaced students.
+The Texas Homeless Education Office (THEO) maintains a current directory of these liaisons: https://www.theotx.org/liaison/.
+THEO also maintains a toll-free hotline: (1-800-446-3142).
 The hotline is staffed from Monday through Friday, 8:00 A.M. to 8:00 P.M.

-Homeless status is exclusive of special education identification, thus special education programming follows the student to any school which they enroll.
-Parents who are forced to enroll a student with a disability in a different district because of displacement due to a disaster are entitled to the same and comparable services as previously received.
+Homeless status is exclusive of special education identification, and thus special education programming follows students to any school in which they enroll.
+Parents who are forced to enroll a student with a disability in a different district because of displacement due to a disaster are entitled to services comparable to what they previously received.

-If records are verified to have been destroyed in a disaster which initially diagnosed a disability or established continued eligibility and consequently were the basis of educational and Admission, Review and Dismissal (ARD) committee decisions, the school district the child is enrolled in must convene an ARD committee to address the student’s specific situation.
+If a disaster destroys a student’s records that diagnosed a disability, or established the student’s special education eligibility, and consequently were the basis of educational and Admission, Review, and Dismissal (ARD) committee decisions, the school district where the child is enrolled must convene an ARD committee to address the student’s specific situation.
 The ARD committee must determine a course of action to address the lack of documentation and what steps the student needs to take to remain in compliance with the federal framework for special education eligibility.
 The ARD committee should gather, review, and discuss data and observations from teachers and related services staff that might establish the student’s continued eligibility by conducting a Review of Existing Evaluation Determination (REED).
 If the school district cannot establish the student’s eligibility, it must conduct a new assessment with parental consent.

-After a disaster, new needs may arise within a student’s educational program, whether academic or behavioral.
-An ARD committee must be convened to determine the best course of action to address the new need.
+After a disaster, new academic or behavioral needs may arise within a student’s educational program.
+The student’s school district must convene an ARD committee to determine the best course of action to address the student’s new need.